Uterine and Endometrial Cancer Caused by Hair Relaxer Products: Lawsuit

 Uterine and Endometrial Cancer Caused by Hair Relaxer Products Lawsuit

-The complaint (PDF) was filed by Sharon West in the U.S. District Court for the Northern District of Illinois on March 20, naming L’Oreal, Revlon and Softsheen-Carson as the defendants.
+The complaint (PDF) was brought by Sharon West in the U.S. District Court for the Northern District of Illinois on March 20, naming L’Oreal, Revlon and Softsheen-Carson as the defendants.

-West’s complaint joins more than 6,500 similar hair relaxer lawsuits filed by mostly African American women following an October 2022 study, which highlighted a link between hair relaxer use and uterine cancer.
+West’s complaint joins more than 6,500 similar hair relaxer lawsuits filed by mostly African American women over the past few years, following the publication of a 2022 study that highlighted a link between hair relaxer use and uterine cancer.
 Other studies have also linked long-term hair relaxer use to an increased risk of ovarian cancer and endometrial cancer.

-According to West’s lawsuit, she began using hair relaxer products in 1990 and continued using them until 2016.
-During that time period, West indicates she regularly used Optimum relaxer, Olive Oil Relaxer and Cream of Nature No Lye Relaxer.
+According to West’s lawsuit, she began using hair relaxer products in 1990, and continued applying them to her scalp until at least 2016.
+During that time period, West indicates she regularly used Optimum relaxer, Olive Oil Relaxer and Cream of Nature No Lye Relaxer products sold by defendants named in the lawsuit.

 West claims that as a direct result of exposure to the chemicals in these products, she was diagnosed with uterine cancer and endometrial cancer in May 2023.